gregurco/jobeet-tutorial/docs/days/day-6.md

 For that we will need to create a custom `repository` class for Job entity and to add the query to that class.

 At this point, you may have a question - what is this Repository class anyway?
 Repository is a pattern, a common solution to the well know problem.
-It has been around for quite some time and was popularizer around 90's by people like Martin Forwler and Eric Evans.
+It has been around for quite some time and was popularized around 90's by people like Martin Fowler and Eric Evans.
 If you try to describe it briefly it can get quite complex.
 For now think of it as just another layer of abstraction above the Entity that contains all the useful methods to work with database.
-If you are still curious about Repository pattern continue to learn [here][4]
+If you are still curious about Repository pattern continue to learn [here][4].

 Open `src/Entity/Job.php` and modify `@ORM\Entity` annotation to specify the repository class for this entity: